adyilam/spring-boot-jax-rs/README.md

 JAX-RS is a Java standard for building RESTful web services, and Spring Boot is a popular Java framework for building scalable and efficient web applications.

+Note:  Securiing ProductResource API is the next session

 This guide assumes that you are familiar with Java, RESTful web services, and have a basic understanding of Spring Boot.

 # Prerequisites